 We recommend that Internal Audit functions focus on risks that will be increased due to the change environments, for example Cyber threats are magnified by change.
 There are risks that will arise from the physical environment changes for example how are controls from previously segregated areas such as trading floors going to be maintained in a hybrid model.
 Organisations will also need to assess what we term Control Debt, the extent to which controls were relaxed during the Respond and Recover phases, for example have exceptions been made to controls to take account of the previously unprecedented circumstances and do organisations know where these exceptions are or have plans to reverse them for example system access rights.
 Overall, the last 12 months have seen an acceleration of digitalisation and virtualisation and Internal Audits 2022 plans will need to take account of this.

-It is inevitable that there will be an increase in consumer distress that will create a need for greater sensitivity in relation to conduct risk.
+It is inevitable that there will be an increase in consumer distress that will create a need for greater sensitivity in relation to conduct risk and TCF.
 Internal Audit is well placed to challenge their organisations responses to this.
 There are specific sectors that will have been impacted and previous assumptions need be revisited for example risk appetite and risk profile changes for the leisure and hospitality sectors or commercial real estate.
 Many regulatory capital and liquidity regulatory obligations are dependent on customer behaviour modelling and these behavioural patterns may be distorted by COVID-19 for example the stability of retail current account balances with the retail sector largely closed there is a risk that an element of stability is assumed that will not be the case in a post lockdown environment.
 There are also strategic risks that need to be considered, for example new or accelerated client interaction models for example the evolution from branch-based banking.